neobrain/steam-runtime-tools/docs/slr-for-game-developers.md

 game's output.
 See [Proton documentation][] for more details.

+## <a name="scope"></a>Putting games in a systemd scope (cgroup)

+On systems that use `systemd --user`,
+Steam can group the processes associated with each Steam game into a systemd *scope* (a cgroup).
+For example,
+this classification can be seen in the output of the [systemd-cgls(1)][systemd-cgls] tool, and can be a useful way to identify game processes while debugging.

+This is not currently done by default, but might become the default in a future Steam release.
+The environment variable `STEAM_LAUNCH_WRAPPER_SCOPE=1` can be set to request it.
+The scope cgroup will typically have a name like `app-steam-app975370-12345.scope`.

+This is not currently effective for non-Steam games (shortcuts).
+If a non-Steam game is run under a container runtime, then setting `PRESSURE_VESSEL_SYSTEMD_SCOPE=1` has a similar effect.
+In this case the scope cgroup will typically have a name like `app-steam-unknown-12345.scope`.

 ## <a name="shell"></a>Running in an interactive shell

 By default, the Steam Linux Runtime will just launch the game, but this